 Insider Tip

 Book private transfers for flexibility and comfort.
-The road is well-maintained but winding — those prone to motion sickness should take precautions.
-Morning departures offer clearer views before afternoon clouds develop.
-Stock up on any supplies in Santa Cruz before departure, as Samaipata's shops are limited.
+The road is well-maintained but winding, so those prone to motion sickness should take precautions.
+Morning departures offer clearer views before afternoon clouds build, and it is worth stocking up on supplies in Santa Cruz, as Samaipata's shops are limited.

 From Sucre or Cochabamba